-The program will take place in the small town of Mycenae, Greece during the Spring 2018 semester.
-Although the focus is on archaeology, interdisciplinary academic courses about classics, art, history, and more are also offered.
+The program will take place at the legendary site of ancient Mycenae and the beautiful town of Nafplion, Greece during summer 2018.
+Although the focus is on archaeology, interdisciplinary academic courses about art, architecture, cultural heritage, and more are offered.
 There is a state-of-the-art outdoor simulator and an open-air theatrical area where some classes may be held.
 Classes will be taught in English by American and Greek professors.

 *cost breakdown below